 by Matt Slick

-There is nothing recorded in the four Gospels where Jesus specifically mentions homosexuality the way Paul did in 1 Cor.
+There is nothing recorded in the four Gospels were Jesus specifically mentions homosexuality the way Paul did in 1 Cor.
 6:9.
-But, He does condemn it indirectly by affirming the Old Testament standard of heterosexual marriage as well as citing Old Testament references of condemnation of homosexuality.
-Let's take a look at some of the things He said.
+But, he does condemn it indirectly by affirming the Old Testament standard of heterosexual marriage as well as citing Old Testament references of condemnation where homosexuality was involved.
+Let's take a look at some of the things he said.

 - Matthew 10:15, "Truly I say to you, it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city."

 - Matthew 19:4-6, "And He answered and said, 'Have you not read that He who created them from the beginning made them male and female, 5 and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 6 “So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate.'”

 - Matt.
 19:9, “And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery.”